Lipen/discrete-math-course/typst/lec-sat.typ

 == Implication Graphs & Conflict Analysis

-#definition[Implication Graph][
+#definition[
-  A DAG tracking why each literal was assigned:
+  An _implication graph_ is a DAG tracking why each literal was assigned:
   - Decision nodes: literals chosen by branching
   - Propagation nodes: literals forced by unit propagation
   - Edges: from antecedent literals to implied literal